Maca – Your Wonder Herb for Fertility

 3. Improves Sperm Count and Regulates Cycles

 There have been studies that show that Maca can help improve sperm count, which in turn can enhance fertility in men.
 For women, it can help regulate their cycles, which improve their fertility.

-If you are taking Maca for fertility, ensure that you choose maca that contains only the root and does not have either the leaves or the stem.
-The products are available in three forms, powder, capsules and tincture.
-The three forms in which you can buy maca are discussed below:
+If you are taking maca for fertility, ensure that you choose the maca that contains only the root and does not have either the leaves or the stem.
+Maca is available in three forms: powder, capsules and tincture.
+These three forms in which you can buy maca are discussed below:

 The powdered form of maca comes in two types.
 One is raw maca powder, and the other is gelatinized maca powder.
-The raw powder is just plain maca root that is taken and crushed, while the gelatinised powder first undergoes a vegetarian process where the starch in maca is removed to make it more concentrated, and so that assimilation is improved.
+The raw powder is just plain maca root that is taken and crushed, while the gelatinised powder first undergoes a vegetarian process where the starch in maca is removed to make it more concentrated, and so that the assimilation is improved.
 Also, the gelatinized maca powder is easier to digest.
 Maca powder can be added to smoothies, juice, baked goods, and yoghurt.
-No animal ingredients are used in the gelatinised powder so vegans and vegetarians can both use it.
+No animal ingredients are used in the gelatinised powder, so it can be used by both vegans and vegetarians.

 2. Maca Capsules

 Most people prefer maca root capsules for fertility as they are more convenient and can be consumed at any time with a glass of water.

 3. Maca Tincture